ahmadarif/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Sentiment analysis from Twitter using Naive Bayes
+Sentiment analysis from Twitter using Naive Bayes Classification